dekrus/Fallout2MechanicsMiniRework/README.md

 - Damages all creatures along the projectile's path.
 - Hit/critical chance calculated separately per target.
 - Alternate fire has increased armor penetration (target laser defense ×0.2 — 80% ignored).
-- Energy cell consumption is calculated based on potential targets between shooter and main target.
+- Energy cell consumption is calculated based on potential targets between shooter and main target (2 x base attack cost + number of additional targets х base attack cost).
   - On a miss, the beam travels in a different direction but can still hit up to the originally calculated number of targets.
   - Beam continues until it dissipates (max weapon range), hits an obstacle, or strikes the predetermined number of targets.
 - Maximum additional targets depends on weapon and ammo type, and can be configured in `F2MechanicsMiniRework.ini`.
-- Alternate attack consumes (2 x base attack cost + number of additional targets х base attack cost) energy cells.

 **Pulse Weapons:**
 ![Secondary-Attack](images/PULSE_CHAIN.gif) ![Secondary-Attack](images/PULSE_BOUNCE.gif)
 - Attack animation can be either instant chain lightning or traveling arc between targets (configurable in `F2MechanicsMiniRework.ini`).
 - Pulse and EMP weapons deal damage in a "chain" to up to X additional targets closest to each other.
 - Maximum distance and number of additional targets configurable in `F2MechanicsMiniRework.ini`.
-- Alternate fire consumes 3 microfusion/small energy cells.
 - Lightning cannot miss secondary targets once triggered and can hit the attacker if too close.
 - Lightning deals highly randomized damage to secondary targets, decreasing with each target.
 - Critical chance calculated separately per target.